If, like me, you’re an absolute sucker for any plant with a bluish or purplish tint – you’re going to love this one.

 I like to dip my cutting in rooting hormone, too, but it’s not necessary; you should get plenty of root growth without any assistance.

 As soon as you see baby roots coming of your big root, pot that pretty little thing up in some nice well-draining soil, and you have not one, but two Cebu Blue Pothos!

 You get a plant, you get a plant, and YOU get a plant!!

-You can also propagate cuttings in soil too if that’s how you roll, they should readily root up in a hot and humid terrarium environment.
+You can also propagate cuttings in soil if that’s how you roll; they should readily root up in a hot and humid terrarium environment.

 Varieties & Similar Plants

-There’s the standard Epipremnum pinnatum, exactly like the Cebu Blue from what I can tell, just with delicious deep green leaves.
-You can also get white and yellow variegated forms which look marvellous (and sell for around a third of the eye-watering price a variegated Monstera deliciosa typically sells for…).
+There’s the standard Epipremnum pinnatum, exactly like the Cebu Blue, from what I can tell, just with delicious deep green leaves.
+You can also get white and yellow variegated forms that look marvelous (and sell for around a third of the eye-watering price a variegated Monstera deliciosa typically sells for…).

 There are so many Pothos plants up for grabs if you’re willing to jump over to the Epipremnum aureum genus.
-From the vibrant Neon Pothos and the deep green Jade Pothos, to the variegated varieties like the Marble Queen, Manjula and Njoy Pothos, there’s something for every plant obsessed collector!
+From the vibrant Neon Pothos and the deep green Jade Pothos, to the variegated varieties like the Pearls and Jade, Marble Queen, Manjula, and Njoy Pothos, there’s something for every plant-obsessed collector!